jgarrow/graphql-summit-workshop/README.md

+This is the GraphQL Summit workshop project repo that follows along with the [first course in Apollo GraphQL's learning platform, Odyssey](https://odyssey.apollographql.com/lift-off-part1).
+To view what the code should look like at the end of each lesson, you can view different branches of this repo that follow the naming convention `lesson-1`, `lesson-2`, etc.

 # Odyssey Lift-off I: Basics

 Welcome to the companion app of Odyssey Lift-off I!
 You can [find the course lessons and instructions on Odyssey](https://odyssey.apollographql.com/lift-off-part1), Apollo's learning platform.